 Christmas is a special time to celebrate love and faith.
 It is a special time to be grateful for the people who love and believe in you.
 As my readers and fans, I am so grateful to you.
 Happy Holidays.
 This is my holiday card to you.
 I wish you a holiday season full of magic, love, faith, happiness and simplicity.
 Thank you for being so great and supportive.
 I hope that this post relieves some of the holiday pressure.
 I give you permission to say NO to some of those expectations.
 Instead, relax, breathe and enjoy the magic.

-Fast forward to 2017 and I still made my crew get holiday pictures taken yet the Christmas cards didn't happen yet again.
+Now as well close 2018 and welcome 2019, I still made my crew get holiday pictures taken yet the Christmas cards didn't happen yet again.
 You know what?
 That is OK.
 Happy holidays to you all!

 Other posts you may like: